The Complete Guide to Website Project Management

 Stick to your deadlines

-Sometimes it’s better to remove a task from the list and push the changes live than to wait another week for your next release.
-After the cycle is completed you can reconvene with your team and have a discussion on where expectations deviated from actual output.
+Sometimes it’s better to remove a task from the list and push the changes live.
+After the cycle is completed you can reconvene with your team and discuss workload.

 Open communication channels are key to preventing a toxic work culture.
 Keep your team in the loop by leveraging check in questions for meetings, positive affirmations for work and balancing types of communication styles within your team.